jaskirat111/AutomaticLicensePlateRecognition/README.md

 Pytesseract (Google's Tesseract-OCR Engine) is used for optical Character Recognition.

+If you use results produced by my code in any publication, please cite my paper:

+Singh, Jaskirat, and Bharat Bhushan.
+2019.
+“Real Time Indian License Plate Detection Using Deep Neural Networks and Optical Character Recognition Using LSTM Tesseract.”
+2019 International Conference on Computing, Communication, and Intelligent Systems (ICCCIS). doi:10.1109/icccis48478.2019.8974469.

+link of research paper: https://ieeexplore.ieee.org/abstract/document/8974469

 Here are few Examples of License Plate Recognition and Detection:

 ![](car_detected1.png)